Romance and relaxation from sea level to the mountainside on the way to Paradise

 Stop 4: Narada Falls

 This is what waterfall aficionados would call an interactive waterfall experience, so bring a jacket, a camera, and something with which to wipe your glasses and camera lens.
 With a good gust of wind carrying the off-spray, a bracing jolt of mountain-fresh mist is more awakening than a cup of coffee in the morning, and more refreshing than a glass of whiskey in the afternoon.
-A little more effort for a more powerful waterfall, the trail from the parking area to the Narada Falls viewpoint
+For a little more effort for a more powerful waterfall, take the trail from the parking area to the Narada Falls viewpoint.

 Stop 5: Paradise